nickihastings/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on Monday, 29th January, 2018

 ## Log
+### R1D25
+The Wiki Media Viewer app is nearly complete, it works, shows results, styling is nearly complete.
+Just playing about with jQuery animation to get the results to scroll up once they are loaded.
+Not working so far, not sure I understand the animate() and scrollTop() functions but will work it out.

+### R1D24
+Not much time tonight for coding, but did manage to get my wiki results into two columns quite nicely.
+Onto styling and tweaking tomorrow.

+### R1D23
+Writing the javascript to convert the JSN information into the results.
+Been interesting playing with arrays in javascript, as compared to php.
+I could have done what I wanted quite easily with PHP but had to find a different way with jQuery as it overwrites html rather than adding to it.
+Different way of looking at things.

+### R1D22
+Finally after trying out different ways of writing the ajax call with cors and jsnp, managed to make it work.
+I've got results from the wiki media api.
+The documentation is totally awful, especially for a newbie who doesn't really know what they're looking for, and lacks explicit examples.
+Still, it's working.
+It's relief.
+Note to self: when code isn't working always check for typos FIRST!
+How many times do we have to relearn that lesson??!

+### R1D21
+Seem to be going around in circles re-reading code that seems to be the same as mine and yet mine isn't working, reading about cross origin domain problems with apis, changing the code, testing, round again.
+Nothing working, feeling frustrated and at a loss as to what I am missing.

+### R1D20
+Much time spent going over the wikipedia api docs again and then going back to the freecodecamp links to work out what I am missing.
+Finally found a page of help that seems to have the correct information, but it's still looking complicated.
+Fresh eyes tomorrow to go over this page again and hopefully get an ajax call working.

+### R1D19
+Have struggled to keep up with the coding, problem solving and this log.
+(As you can tell as it's now actually day 25.
+Ooops.)
+Reading through the wiki media api docs which seem very complicated and jump around from page to page.
+Feeling confused.

 ### R1D18
 Add some design elements to the wiki viewer, worked out colour palette and added css.
 Now planning stage two which is importing and displaying relevant articles.